micropython/micropython/docs/develop/index.rst

 Developing and building MicroPython
 ===================================

-This chapter describes modules (function and class libraries) which are built into MicroPython.
-There are a few categories of such modules:

 This chapter describes some options for extending MicroPython in C. Note that it doesn't aim to be a complete guide for developing with MicroPython.
 See the `getting started guide